Lead The Way Dog Training Logo — Professional Dog Training in Cape May County, NJ

 Q: Where are you located?

-A: We are located in Ocean View, New Jersey.
-The most direct way to get to us is from the Garden State Parkway using Exit 17 southbound and Exit 20 northbound.
+A: We are located 2724 N Route 9 in Ocean View, New Jersey.
+The most direct way to get to us from the Garden State Parkway is using Exit 17 southbound and Exit 20 northbound.
 We are about a one minute drive from either exit.
 We are a short distance from Lower Township, Middle Township, Upper Township, Dennis Township, Somers Point, Ocean City, Avalon, Stone Harbor, Sea Isle City, Cape May, Wildwood, North Wildwood, Wildwood Crest, and Linwood.

 Q: What areas do you serve?